 Shutoff valves ensure that water in your tank doesn’t overheat.
 While they are essential safety features, these valves can stop water in the tank getting heated when they sense that temperatures have risen too high.
 Unfortunately, this particular problem isn’t something you can fix yourself.
 If gas is shut off, there is no way to light the burner again, which usually means getting a new valve installed.

 One common and easily resolved issue with electric water heaters is the interruption of electricity.
 If your appliance runs off electricity, the first step to take when you have no hot water is to check the main switch on the water heater and the circuit breaker connected to it.

 Circuit breakers are activated if they detect dangerous electrical activity.
 It is strongly advised that you don’t force them open.
-If your water heater keeps tripping them, it’s time to consult a plumber.
+If your water heater keeps tripping them, it might be worth contacting an electrician.
 If you notice other devices/appliances plugged in close by are tripping the circuit breaker, removing those could solve the problem.

 Gas And Electric Water Heaters: Check For Leaks

 Leaks are bad news whether they’re in the roof or your petrol tank.
 This applies to water heaters too —both those powered by gas or electricity.
 Tanks are generally fitted with a temperature pressure relief valve to prevent water from becoming excessively hot.
 Although some condensation around the valve is normal, constant dripping or running can cause electrical faults as it collects around elements.

 Water heater tanks themselves can leak from the base and this is increasingly likely the older they get.
 If you suddenly find yourself without hot water, there is also a chance that your heater is leaking heavily enough to drain the entire tank.

 Like any other home appliance, water heaters should get checked out regularly to prevent issues from becoming serious.
 When you’re moving a house, add this to your checklist and then keep a regular calendar reminder for future maintenance, too.